Qasim Amin: Marriage

-In 1894, Amin married Zeyneb the daughter of Admiral Amin Tafiq, the joining him to an Egyptian aristocratic family.
-His wife was raised by a British nanny.
+In 1894, Amin married Zeyneb, the daughter of Admiral Amin Tafiq, and so he joined an Egyptian aristocratic family.
+His wife had been raised by a British nanny.
 Therefore, he felt it was necessary for his daughters to be raised by a British nanny as well.
-Amin's advocacy of resisting women's wearing of the niqab was said to have perpetuated within his own family.
-Although, he could not change his wife from her wearing of it, his plan was to teach the younger generation of females, like his daughter, to not wear it again.
+Amin's advocacy of resistance to women wearing the niqab was said to have perpetuated within his own family.
+Although he could not dissuade his wife from wearing it, his plan was to teach the younger generation of females, like his daughter, that they should not wear it.

 Career

-After his accomplishment in France, Amin became a part of the British empire's civil servant class.
-In 1885, he was appointed a jurist in the Mixed Courts.
-This court was said to be "saturated" in foreign western influence.
-The Mixed Courts created in 1875, was a mixture based on Napoleonic judicial system and Islamic Law.
-The jurists were foreigners from England, Austria, Germany, and France.
-Amin held a successful tenure with these foreign based legal officers.
-The goal of the Mixed Courts was to control the commercial life of Egypt during its chaotic control by foreign governments and people.
-The court's governmental tribunal often competed with the religious courts in its decision making.
-It was noted for its true reflection of the "right way" because it based its judgments on valid and sound reasoning.
-By 1887, he entered a predominately western- run Egyptian office of the Government Division of Legal Affairs.
-Within four years, he was selected one of the National courts' Egyptian judges.
+After his accomplishment in France, Amin became a part of the British Empire's civil servant class and, in 1885, he was appointed a jurist in the Mixed Courts, which had been created ten years earlier.
+These courts had western influence as they were based partly on the Napoleonic judicial system as well as on Islamic Law.
+Also, the jurists tended to be from England, Austria, Germany, or France.
+Amin had a successful tenure.
+The court's governmental tribunal often competed with the religious courts in its decision making, and it was noted for its true reflection of the "right way" because it based its judgments on valid and sound reasoning.
+By 1887, Amin had entered the predominately western-run Egyptian office of the Government Division of Legal Affairs.
+Within four years, he was selected as one of the National Court's Egyptian judges.
+He was also the Chancellor of the Cairo National Court of Appeals.

-Cairo University

-Qasim Amin's was one of the founders of the first Egyptian University, known then as the National University, it formed the nucleus of the present Cairo University, he was a member of its constituent committee.
-Qasim Amin insisted that Egypt needed a Western style university.
+Amin was one of the founders of Cairo University, known then as the National University, and was a member of its constituent committee.
+He insisted that Egypt needed a Western-style university.
+He was appointed as the university's first secretary-general, and also its Vice-President.